-Olemme keränneet yhteen Suomen matkailuelinkeinoa varten ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Japanista matkailumarkkinana.
+Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Japanista matkailumarkkinana.

 Foreign nationals who have stayed in any of the countries or regions (even if they had only transited via these) which are subject to denial of permission to entry within 14 days prior to the application for landing are, in principle, denied from entering Japan.
 Finland is currently included in these countries i.e. it is not possible for Finnish people to enter Japan at the moment.
 Ministry of Foreign Affairs issues 4 stages of the travel warning as per below.
 Finland along with other European countries is currently at #3.
-There has been no boarder closure.
-1. Be cautious, 2.
-Avoid unless urgent and critical, 3.
-Stop traveling, 4.
-Stop traveling and evacuate immediately.
+There has been no border closure.

 While consumers are afraid of traveling and uncertain economic outlook for the post corona world, they are also very frustrated with the ongoing stay home environment craving for leisure activities.
-Japanese are known for the mentality for not causing trouble to other people.
-Therefore, consumers are worried about people of the traveling destinations that outsiders and foreigners may not be welcome.
+Japanese are known for the mentality for not wanting to cause trouble to other people.
+Domestic traveling is becoming more and more active.

-According to the latest government release, the number of layoff was 10,835 and bankruptcy cases were 170 companies as a direct result of COVID-19.
-Unemployment rate continues to stay relatively low, however, employers have been forced to take actions for temporary leaves and reduced wages.
+According to the latest government release, the number of layoffs has exceeded 50 000 and bankruptcy cases has exceeded 450 companies.
+Unemployment rate deteriorated to 2.9% in July.
+Travel agents are continuing to take actions for temporary leaves and reduced wages to minimize financial costs.
 This crisis is also affecting corporation's recruitment activities for the university graduates in 2021.
 Nikkei stock index has risen back to pre-corona time average despite the political uncertainty due to the resignation of Prime Minister Abe.

 Thanks to the government's stimulus plan "Go To Travel" commencing on 22nd July over the summer holiday season, travel demand is gradually coming back.
 Domestic traveling will lead the early stage of the recovery phase.
 Frequent outbound travelers see the current situation as an opportunity due to zero fuel surcharge, strong JPY and less crowded environment at airports and destinations.
-Japanese outbound industry will have limited destination choices to sell tour packages.
-It will be very difficult to promote city holidays and sightseeing to popular western/southern European destinations.
+Unfortunately, the very strict quarantine measurements have been imposed, still limiting only to essential travels.
+Travel agents are now shifting their focus towards the winter business opportunities.
 Destination's active hygiene practice by both private and public sectors will be very important.
 Safety, security and cleanliness along with nature will be essential.

-There is a growing expectation among the travel agents for winter products to Finland, mainly northern light viewing in Lapland.
-With Finland's fundamental strength of its natureand clean destination along with the direct access and closest Europe from Japan, Finland could lead the early stage of the ramp up phase for Japan.
-We saw two digit growth in January and February.
+Winter 2020-2021: There is a growing expectation among the travel agents for winter products to Finland, mainly Northern light viewing in Lapland.
+With Finland's fundamental strength of its nature and clean destination along with the direct access and closest Europe from Japan, Finland could lead the early stage of the ramp up phase for Japan.
+We saw two digits growth in January and February.
 The market potential for aurora were felt by our industry partners earlier this year.
 It is subject to Ministry of Foreign Affairs' travel warning which is currently 3 for Finland and most of the countries.
 The warning level needs to be returned back to 1 for travel agents to resume sales activities of tour packages.

 Finland's top of mind image among Japanese consumers are very well positioned for its nature, interior design, Santa Clause and lifestyle.
 It is an ideal destination to drive FIT markets.
 Aurora in Lapland is a very strong tourism icon as Japanese travel agents have experience during the SARS outbreak in Canada between 2003 and 2004 where winter business to Canada grew by double digits after the huge drop in the annual visitor number by 200,000 in 2003.

-Aurora viewing for fall/winter period has good potential as well as city holiday products in Helsinki.
+Aurora viewing for winter period has good potential as well as city holiday products in Helsinki.
 Christmas market is another attraction.